NrgXnat/xnat-docker-compose/README.md

 # Dockerized XNAT / JupyterHub
 This branch has been modified to support JupyterHup alongside XNAT.
-See the [XNAT JupyterHub Plugin Wiki](https://wiki.xnat.org/jupyter-integration) for the latest documentation on this feature.
+See the [XNAT Jupyter Integration Wiki](https://wiki.xnat.org/jupyter-integration) for the latest documentation on this feature.

 Use this repository to quickly deploy an [XNAT](https://xnat.org/) and [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) instance on [docker](https://www.docker.com/).